syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 #### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
 You can delete any occurrence which is exception from the recurrence pattern appointment by using the [RecurrenceExceptionDatesMapping](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointmentMapping~RecurrenceExceptionDatesMapping.html) property of `ScheduleAppointmentMapping` class which is used to map the exception dates to the schedule recurrence appointment.
 The deleted occurrence date will be considered as recurrence exception dates.
-To add the exception dates in the recurrence series of custom appointment, add the RecurrenceExceptionDates property to custom class `Meeting`.
+To add the exception dates in the recurrence series of custom appointment, add the RecurrenceExceptionDates property to custom class [Meeting](#mapping).

 {% tabs %}
 {% highlight c# %}